Autofabricantes/H3_Henar-3/README.md

 # About the previous Henar (Henar#1, Henar#2)
-The Un instrumento para Henar project has already developped two previous versions of the instruments.
+The Un instrumento para Henar project has already developed two previous versions of the instruments.

 ## Henar#1: [HERE LINK]
 ## Henar#2: [HERE LINK]